esetera/kotahi/FAQ.md

 ### Hypothesis

-[Hypothes.is](https://web.hypothes.is) is a tool for annotating webpages and sharing those annotations.
+[Hypothesis](https://web.hypothes.is) is a tool for annotating webpages and sharing those annotations.
 It is powered by the hypothesis browser plugin, which displays annotations (retrieved from Hypothesis's servers) when you visit an annotated webpage.
 It allows evaluations of articles or other data to be shared (publicly or with a select group) directly on the page where the article lives.
 Kotahi supports publishing most form data as Hypothesis annotations.

-To enable this, you will need to first [generate a personal API token](https://h.readthedocs.io/en/latest/api/authorization/#access-tokens) for Hypothes.is, and a [group key](https://web.hypothes.is/blog/introducing-groups/) (e.g. `g4JPqbk5` if your group URL is `https://hypothes.is/groups/g4JPqbk5/my-journal-group`).
+To enable this, you will need to first [generate a personal API token](https://h.readthedocs.io/en/latest/api/authorization/#access-tokens) for Hypothesis, and a [group key](https://web.hypothes.is/blog/introducing-groups/) (e.g. `g4JPqbk5` if your group URL is `https://hypothes.is/groups/g4JPqbk5/my-journal-group`).

 Using these keys, set the following `.env` variables: